 8. Automate Your Savings

-You can have a pre-determined amount of money automatically deposited into your savings account each month, before you even have a chance to miss it.
+You can opt to have a pre-determined amount of money automatically deposited into your savings account each month before you even have a chance to miss it.
 You’re less likely to use your savings if the money is not in your main account.